Understanding the Pre-Roll Feature

 Pre-Roll works in well-illuminated areas.
 Low light conditions may affect the Pre-Roll functionalities.

-Do I have to purchase Ring Protect to be able to use Pre-Roll on my Ring Video Doorbell 3 Plus?
+Do I have to purchase Ring Protect to be able to use Pre-Roll?

 No. Pre-Roll on this device works for everyone, regardless if you are subscribed to a Ring Protect Plan or not.
 However, if you do not subscribe to a Ring Protect Plan, you will only be able to view Pre-Roll as a picture-in-picture in Live View for answered motion notifications.
 Ring Protect Plan subscribers will be able to take full advantage of the Pre-Roll feature, including seeing Pre-Roll video previews in their Ring app timeline or event history, as well as for answered motion notifications.